Stocks Climb, Extending Biggest Weekly Rally Since April

 In the U.K., the Bank of England announced another dose of bond purchases Thursday, becoming the first major European central bank to boost stimulus measures in response to a second wave of infections and lockdowns across the region.

-In Asia, Hong Kong led regional gains, with tech heavyweights Tencent Holdings and Alibaba Group Holding both jumping more than 6%.
+And in Asia, Hong Kong led regional gains.
 The city's Hang Seng Index advanced 3.3%.
 South Korea's Kospi Composite gained 2.4%, while China's Shanghai Composite traded 1.3% higher.

 Chinese technology companies could benefit from a less antagonistic relationship between the leaders of the U.S. and China if Mr. Biden wins the presidency.
 The Trump administration has moved to curb Americans' use of Tencent's WeChat messaging app, placed export controls on China's largest chip maker, and reduced telecommunications-equipment giant Huawei Technologies' access to foreign-made semiconductors.